Spring Equinox is a Celebration of New Beginnings

 Isabella’s birth date occurred on the exact date of the spring equinox.
 She conceives a child on the Winter Equinox, and her son is born on the Fall Equinox.

 Isabella is indeed of Hispanic descent, however her family migrated generations ago to the United States.
-She has no idea about the significance of these events in her life or the significance that her ancestry will play out in her life.
+She has no idea about the significance of these events in her life.
+Nor does she know or the significance that her ancestry will play out in her life.
 “What’s meant to be will always find a way” holds true as the story unfolds.

 The word equinox comes from the Latin aequus (equal) and nox (night).
 At the equinox, Earth’s two hemispheres are receiving the sun’s rays equally.
 Night and day are of equal in length.

 The equinoxes and solstices are caused by Earth’s tilt on its axis and ceaseless motion in orbit.
-EarthSky explains that the fastest sunsets and sunrises of the year happen at the equinoxes in both hemispheres because today, the sun is at the steepest possible angle to earth.
-After the March equinox (aka the vernal equinox) the Sun’s direct rays migrate north before coming to a halt on Summer Solstice; this is as far north as the rays will go.
+EarthSky explains that the fastest sunsets and sunrises of the year happen at the equinoxes in both hemispheres.
+Today, the sun is at the steepest possible angle to earth.
+After the March equinox (aka the vernal equinox) the Sun’s direct rays migrate north.
+But the northward migration comes to a halt on Summer Solstice.
+This is as far north as the rays will go.

-While equinoxes and solstices are celebrated around the world, the ancestral magic most celebrated astronomical events occur at the Mayan pyramid known as El Castillo at Chichén Itzá.
-There, on spring equinox, the shadow outlining the form of a snake of light (Kukulcán) descending the steps of the pyramid will be celebrated just as it was thousands of years ago.
-It’s a celebration of new beginnings: wishing prosperity and welcoming the future while shedding away the past.
+Equinoxes and solstices are celebrated around the world.
+But the ancestral magic most celebrated occurs at the Mayan pyramid known as El Castillo at Chichén Itzá.
+There, on spring equinox, the shadow outlining the form of a snake (Kukulcán) descends the steps of the pyramid.
+The event celebrated thousands of years ago celebrates remains much the same today.
+It celebrates new beginnings: wishing prosperity and welcoming the future while shedding away the past.

 The feathered serpent god of the Mayans, crawls down the pyramid El Castillo during spring equinox.